cardano-community/guild-operators/docs/docker/tips.md

 cardanocommunity/cardano-node:latest          # Mandatory: image to run
 ```

+!!! info "Note"
-> Note: to be able to use the CNTools encryption key feature you need to manually change in "cntools.config" ENABLE_CHATTR to "true" and not use the `--security-opt=no-new-privileges` docker run option.
+    To be able to use the CNTools encryption key feature you need to manually change in "cntools.config" ENABLE_CHATTR to "true" and not use the `--security-opt=no-new-privileges` docker run option.

 ### Docker CLI managment